Monster Munch: Walkers Monster Munch (1995–2008)

-New '90s monsters

-Flavours

 Alongside the returning Pickled Onion and Flamin' Hot (Mega Monster Munch only), two new flavours, Beef Burger and Spaghetti Sauce, were introduced.
 A wide range of Tazos, featuring images of the monsters, was produced, with one Tazo included in each bag.

 Since then, various packaging changes and new flavours have been introduced.
 Monster Munch was later part of Walkers' short-lived "Snackshack" lineup during 1997–1998.
 A New Cheesy flavour replaced the Spaghetti Sauce Flavour at this time, and the Blue Monster was recoloured Yellow.
 Flamin' Hot was later introduced in the multipacks at this time, replacing Beef Burger.

 In April 1998, when Walkers changed its logo, Monster Munch changed their packaging and introduced a new logo.
 A Spicy flavour was released in August 2000, replacing Cheesy (with the Yellow Monster being retired in the process) and a new Purple Monster (which looked like the Pink Monster from the first era) was the main monster for that flavour.

 In August 2001, Walkers announced a special Halloween variant of the Pickled Onion flavour that could turn the consumer's tongue blue, and was promoted with The Beano and The Dandy comics and three ten-second spots that would air on Boomerang.

 On 28 September 2002, Walkers announced that the "Tongue" variant of Pickled Onion would be reintroduced as a "Mystery Tongue" variant, where the consumer's tongue could turn either blue or green.
 On the same day, it was announced that the Roast Beef flavour would be reintroduced after a seven-year hiatus, replacing the Spicy flavour.
 The packaging said "NEW" on the top and in front of the pack, as it was not the same flavouring as the Roast Beef that was previously sold.